 “Learn the rules like a pro, so you can break them like an artist” is attributed to Pablo Picasso.
 Variations of it have been used widely by people from The Dali Lama to Fashion Guru Alexander McQueen, which is where my story begins…

 Once upon a time my friday evenings typically involved quality moments at the bar in Pontyclun Rugby Club.
 You get the picture, a robust discussion of culture, philosophy, macro-economics and global politics (and beer).

-So, you can imagine how easy it was for me (8pm last Friday evening) to merge seamlessly with the crowds at The Victoria & Albert Museum.
+So, you can imagine how easy it was for me (8pm on a friday evening) to merge seamlessly with the crowds at The Victoria & Albert Museum in London.
 Waiting patiently in a very warm queue to see the sellout Alexander McQueen exhibition, Savage Beauty.

 I’m ashamed to say that I wasn’t expecting to enjoy it.
 High Fashion isn’t really my thing.
 My impressions of Alexander McQueen’s work were based upon occasionally flicking through the pages of Vogue.
 All pretty scary stuff as far as I could see.